Over the past decade, many areas of our lives have been impacted by the rise of technology.

 We believe in a financially democratic future

 At WiseAlpha, we believe in a financially democratic future.
-It’s why we’re building our business, giving everyday investors direct access to the institutional corporate bond market — that they’ve never been able to access.
+It’s why we’re building our business, giving private investors direct access to the institutional corporate bond market — that they’ve never been able to access.

 Our business neatly sums up what has happened in the last decade in financial services.
 The barriers to entry have fallen.
 People and small businesses can now access the same level of services, products, assets, and fees that used to be the preserve of investment bankers and institutions who were hundreds of years old.